Adhora Khan

 Adhora Khan is a Bangladeshi film actress and model.
+She made her film debut with the film Nayok (2018) directed by Ispahani Arif Jahan.

 Career

 Adhora made her film debut in Nayok, released on October 19, 2018.
 Her co-star of the film was Bappy Chowdhury.

-A week later, on October 26, 2018, her second film Matal was released, co-starring Symon Sadik.
+In 2018, her second film, Matal, was released, co-starring Symon Sadik.
+In 2021, she appeared in the film Pagoler Moto Bhalobashi (2021) which was directed by Shaheen Sumon.
+In 2023, she appeared in the film Sultanpur (2023) directed by Saikat Nasir which also released in Hindi language.